-As at 31 March 2023, the Group's percentage shareholding in Buildmarque Construction Sdn Bhd ("BMSB") was 50% (2022: 50%).
+As at 31 March 2024, the Group's percentage shareholding in Buildmarque Construction Sdn Bhd ("BMSB") was 50% (2023: 50%).

-BMSB's financial results are consolidated with those of the Company as its subsidiary notwithstanding the Group's shareholding of 50% in BMSB is not the majority stake as the other 50% shareholding is owned by another entity.
-The Company has majority representatives in the Board of Directors as stipulated in the shareholders' agreement and has consistently and regularly held a majority of the voting rights exercised at BMSB's board of directors meeting on decisions that affect the returns on its investment in BMSB.
+BMSB's financial statements are consolidated with those of the Company as its subsidiary notwithstanding the Group's shareholding of 50% in BMSB is not the majority stake as the other 50% shareholding is owned by another entity.
+The Group has majority representatives in the Board of Directors as stipulated in the shareholders' agreement and has consistently and regularly held a majority of the voting rights exercised at BMSB's board of directors meeting on decisions that affect the returns on its investment in BMSB.
+In addition, the Group held a substantial potential voting rights arising from the redeemable convertible preference shares which provide the absolute discretion to the Group to exercise its conversion right into ordinary shares.